panva/node-oidc-provider/docs/README.md

 ### interactions.policy

 Specifies the structure of Prompts and their associated checks that shall be applied during authorization request processing.
 The policy is formed by Prompt and Check class instances that define the conditions under which user interaction is required.
 The default policy implementation provides a fresh instance that can be customized, and the relevant classes are exported for configuration purposes.
+All checks belonging to a Prompt are evaluated concurrently.
+Checks within the same Prompt MUST NOT depend on evaluation order or on mutations performed by another check.